 Cadences marked with bit 8 (Manual Exclude) are ignored by PDC, TPS, and DV for cotrending and transit searches.
-In Sector 29, these cadences were identified using spacecraft telemetry from the fine pointing system.
-All cadences with pointing excursions >7 arcsec (0.3 pixel) were flagged for manual exclude.
-Figure 4 also shows an assessment of the performance of the cotrending based on the final set of manual excludes.
+In Sector 20, these cadences were identified using spacecraft telemetry from the fine pointing system.
+All cadences with pointing excursions >7 arcseconds ( $\sim 0.3$ pixel) were flagged for manual exclude.
+See Figure 4 for an assessment of the performance of the cotrending based on the final set of manual excludes.